Ermal Meta

-Born in Fier and raised in Bari, Meta rose to prominence as one of the lead singers of Ameba 4 and La Fame di Camilla.
+Meta rose to prominence as one of the lead singers of Ameba 4 and La Fame di Camilla.
 After becoming a songwriter for several Italian artists, he launched his solo career, releasing two studio albums: Umano (2016) and Vietato morire (2017).
 The latter peaked at number one in Italy, and was preceded by the single with the same title, which placed third in the main competition of the Sanremo Music Festival 2017, also receiving the "Mia Martini" Critics' Prize.

-In 2018, Meta won the Sanremo Music Festival and went on to represent Italy in the Eurovision Song Contest 2018 in Lisbon, Portugal.
+In 2018, Meta won the Sanremo Music Festival alongside Fabrizio Moro with "Non mi avete fatto niente", and went on to represent Italy in the Eurovision Song Contest 2018.

-Biography

 Life

 Born in Fier, Albania, Meta and his family moved to Bari in southern Italy at the age of 13.
 He debuted as a guitarist of Italian band Ameba4, which competed in the Newcomers' section of the Sanremo Music Festival 2006 with the song "Rido... forse mi sbaglio", included in their self-titled album, which was released in February 2006.

 Career

-In 2007 Meta became the frontman, lead singer and main songwriter of the band La Fame di Camilla.
+In 2007, Meta became the frontman, lead singer and main songwriter of the band La Fame di Camilla.
 Their debut album, simply titled La Fame di Camilla, was released by Universal Music in 2009.
 The band later released the albums Buio e luce, including the title-track which competed in the Newcomers' section of the Sanremo Music Festival 2010, and L'attesa (2012).